mafazans/gigel/README.md

 **Register**
 ----
-  Register new user using unique emailadress and unique phone number.
+  Register new user using unique email adress and unique phone number.

 * **URL**